fatum12/transfonter-core/README.md

 # @font-face generator

 Modern and simple css @font-face generator and subsetter.
-Based on https://github.com/zoltan-dulac/css3FontConverter
+Inspirited by https://github.com/zoltan-dulac/css3FontConverter

-This component used on https://transfonter.org
+This package is part of https://transfonter.org

 ## Dependencies